HopeforJustice/main/src/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 3.0 =
+Folders icon colors - you can change the color of your folder icons.
+You can change it for specific folders, or all folders.
+You can use it to mark folders that require special attention, etc.
+Improved folders drag and drop functionality
+Added WordPress Multisite support
+Added support for LMS "All courses categories" (Pro feature) Fixed Polylang bug
+Speed and infrastructure improvements were implemented CatFolders import was added
+File upload to folder bug fixed

+= 2.9.8 =
+Thrive Themes bug fixed

+= 2.9.7 =
+Changed shortcut for creating a new folder (Gutenberg conflict resolved)

+= 2.9.6 =
+Folders default color set bug fixed

+= 2.9.5 =
+Bug fixed

+= 2.9.4 =
+Infrastructure improvements - Folders works faster now 🚀 Added Folders support for Plugins in the Pro version WooCommerce product support for Dynamic Folders
+Added support for LMS LearnPress plugin in the Pro version Bugs fixed

+= 2.9.3 =
+Security fix

+= 2.9.2 =
+MailPoet bug fixed

+= 2.9.1 =
+Media library files url bug fixed
+Notification background bug fixed

+= 2.9 =
+Folders user access management - advanced folders access management for your team with roles that restrict their access to view and edit your website’s folders (Pro feature)
+New folders will be added to the top of the folders list We’ve improved folders compatibility with the WPML plugin and MailPoet Fixed a notice for PHP 8.0
+BuddyBoss items count bug fixed
+WebP Express bug fixed
+Media replace works fine with SVG and WebP files now

+= 2.8.9 =
+Flow changes

 = 2.8.8 =
 Minor bug fixed